norbert10/avp-project/README.md

 # avp-project
 My project will be android application
-It will be a registration form, and buttons-to click Data will be stored in a database
+It will be a registration form, and buttons-to click to submit data Data will be stored in a database